-Pension funds established and operating according to the Mozambique laws are subject to a similar tax treatment to that mentioned above for resident investors under the IRPC.
+Pension funds established and operating according to Mozambique law are subject to a similar tax treatment to that mentioned above for resident investors subject to IRPC.

-Pension funds established and operating according to the laws of a foreign jurisdiction are subject to a similar tax treatment to that mentioned above for non-resident investors under the IRPC.
+Pension funds established and operating according to the laws of a foreign jurisdiction are subject to a similar tax treatment to that mentioned above for non-resident investors subject to IRPC.